Babylon Graundfote: Biography

-Graundfote was elected to the Parliaments of 1460, 1461 and 1463, serving in the House of Commons until retiring in 1465 along with fellow Rye Member of Parliament John Hamond.
-During the eighty-year period from 1439–1509, Graundfote was recorded as being the only man of the 2,600 who served in the House of Commons to have the Christian name of Babylon.
-In July 1461 he was appointed with the Mayor of neighbouring Winchelsea to a commission on piracy.
-From 1466 until 1474 Graundfote would serve as a King's bailiff of Rye, as he had done so before between 1459–1461.
+Graundfote was elected to the Parliaments of 1460, 1461, and 1463, serving in the House of Commons until retiring in 1465 along with fellow Rye Member of Parliament John Hamond.
+During the eighty-year period from 1439 to 1509, Graundfote was recorded as being the only man of the 2,600 who served in the House of Commons to have the Christian name of Babylon.
+In July 1461, he was appointed with the Mayor of neighbouring Winchelsea to a commission on piracy.
+From 1466 until 1474, Graundfote would serve as a King's bailiff of Rye, as he had done so before between 1459 and 1461.
 Graundfote was appointed Mayor of Rye in 1463 a position he would hold for over a decade, succeeding John Hamond.
-In 1466 Graundfote and his son John were granted the office of bailiff of Rye, a position that came with the caveat of a lifetime appointment for the two men.
+In 1466, Graundfote and his son John were granted the office of bailiff of Rye, a position that came with the caveat of a lifetime appointment for the two men.
 Despite this he was charged as an accessory before the King's Bench in 1468, yet he would receive two pardons on the 28 January 1461 and again on 9 January 1472, when he was referred to as 'Babilo Graunfort of Rye, esq.'.

-Beginning from 1474 Graundfote would steadily retire from his various positions.
+Beginning from 1474, Graundfote would steadily retire from his various positions.
 That year he was recorded as handing over, sole, the bailivy of Rye to his son John, who by this point was a Yeoman of the Crown.
 On 28 August 1475 Graundfote retired as Mayor of Rye, yet his influence in local politics is seen when he was in attendance at the Cinque Ports meeting in New Romney as Master Graundfote.
-In 1475 he was recorded as having been a shipowner, and having in his possession several workshops in the market and the strand, for which he is noted as having paid a rent of 12d..
+In 1475, he was recorded as having been a shipowner, and having in his possession several workshops in the market and the strand, for which he is noted as having paid a rent of 12d..
 While no notice of death has survived, Wedgwood concluded that Graundfote died around the year 1480, at which time he would have been around sixty years of age.